 He reached out with a hand as if to hold them back.
 "Wait a sec!"

 "No fair!
 I wanna stay too—" Kakashi slid the door shut on Naruto's protest.

 A wet snuffle at his throat returned his attention to the main issue at hand.
-Despite the soggy condition of his shirt, his teammate had remained surprisingly quiet; only her trembling shoulders betrayed her muted tears.
+Despite the soggy condition of his shirt alluding to a rather heavy crying jag, his teammate had remained surprisingly quiet; only her trembling shoulders betrayed her muted tears.

 He wondered what had frightened her.
 A bad dream maybe?
-Ah, what the fuck, it's not like he really gave a damn, right?
+Spiders?
+IUt's not like he really gave a damn, right?

-Another stifled whimper, and his lips twisted, the sound dredging up old specters of lonely dinners on a too-big table, and an empty house that echoed with silence.
+Sakura shook out another stifled whimper, and his lips twisted, the sound dredging up old specters of lonely dinners on too-big tables and an empty house that echoed with silence.
 Sasuke knew fear and pain well enough, so he placed a hand on top of Sakura head and sighed wearily.

 "Just let it out."